-I am highly trained, passionate about my work and committed to my clients.
+I am highly trained, very experienced, passionate about my work and committed to my clients.
 You will find that I am down to earth, authentic and very much “myself.”
 Although I am not authoritative, I can be a strong presence for people, standing up for them when they aren’t able to stand up for themselves.
 I am warm, interactive and quiet when necessary.
 Observant and curious about your experience, I am also thoughtful, intuitive and not afraid to be wrong.

 I can be irreverent and feel humor is an important connection.
 I am very open and comfortable talking about any subject, including things you may feel are difficult to bring up.
 I’m sensitive to feelings of shame, embarrassment and shyness.
 I welcome an interactive relationship that includes your input into our work.

 Benefits of This Kind of Therapy

 I believe that people flourish in an atmosphere of compassion and safety and by finding a place to speak/feel what they have not been able to speak/feel before.
 Through this process of exploration known as “therapy,” clients get to know themselves more deeply, acquire more compassion for themselves and others and discover new ways of being in the world.